TanStack/router/docs/framework/react/start/api-routes.md

 ---
 id: api-routes
-title: API routes
+title: API Routes
 ---

-API routes are a powerful feature of TanStack Start that allow you to create server-side endpoints in your application without the need for a separate server.
-API routes are useful for handling form submissions, user authentication, and more.
+API Routes are a powerful feature of TanStack Start that allow you to create server-side endpoints in your application without the need for a separate server.
+API Routes are useful for handling form submissions, user authentication, and more.

-By default, API routes are defined in your `./app/routes/api` directory of your project and are automatically handled by the TanStack Start server.
+By default, API Routes are defined in your `./app/routes/api` directory of your project and are automatically handled by the TanStack Start server.

-> 🧠 This means that by default, your API routes will be prefixed with `/api` and will be served from the same server as your application.
+> 🧠 This means that by default, your API Routes will be prefixed with `/api` and will be served from the same server as your application.
 You can customize this base path by changing the `apiBase` in your TanStack Start config.

 Topics covered in this guide: